ibm-cloud-architecture/refarch-kc-gitops/README.md

-# refarch-kc-gitops
+# KC solution gitops

-Event Driven Architecture reference implementation GitOps repository, in support of https://ibm-cloud-architecture.github.io/refarch-eda/
+IBM Event Driven Architecture reference implementation GitOps repository, in support of https://ibm-cloud-architecture.github.io/refarch-eda/

 ## Example environments

-These example environments will deploy the microservices and their associated configuration to the `shipping` namespace.
+These example environments will deploy the microservices and their associated configuration to the `shipping-dev` namespace.

 ### Development environment (`dev`)